 Connect to the Drupal database using the database credentials loaded during the previous bootstrap phase.
 This phase is analogous to the DRUPAL_BOOTSTRAP_DATABASE bootstrap phase in Drupal.
 Any code that needs to interact with the Drupal database API needs to be bootstrapped to at least this phase.

 Fully initialize Drupal.
 This is analogous to the DRUPAL_BOOTSTRAP_FULL bootstrap phase in Drupal.
 Any code that interacts with the general Drupal API should be bootstrapped to this phase.

 This is not an actual bootstrap phase.
-Commands that use DRUSH_BOOTSTRAP_MAX will cause Drush to bootstrap as far as possible, and then run the command regardless of the bootstrap phase that was reached.
+Commands that use the "max" bootstrap level will cause Drush to bootstrap as far as possible, and then run the command regardless of the bootstrap phase that was reached.
 This is useful for Drush commands that work without a bootstrapped site, but that provide additional information or capabilities in the presence of a bootstrapped site.
 For example,

 drush status will show progressively more information the farther the site bootstraps.